Ramatulahi/penny-smart-product/README.md

 - Difficulty tracking savings progress
 - Financial applications that are too complex

-There is a need for a **simple and intuitive financial management solution** that enables users to monitor their financial behavior and improve their financial discipline.
+There is a need for a **simple and intuitive financial management solution** that enables users to monitor their financial behavior and improve financial discipline.

 ---